In addition to the assistance available from MPCA's market development staff, many other resources are available online.

 Using recycled feedstock

-The U.S. Forest Products Laboratory conducts research on expanded and diverse aspects of wood use, including pulp and paper products and recycling.
-Check here for new paper recycling technologies.
+Conducts research on wood use, including pulp and paper products and new paper recycling technologies.

 Sourcing recycled materials